minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 The standby database can be created from the active primary database.

-1. Switch to **grid** user, create pdb directory in ASM, Replace `ORCL_NRT1D4` with your standby db unique name using capital letters.
+1. From cloud side, switch to **grid** user, create pdb directory in ASM, Replace `ORCL_NRT1D4` with your standby db unique name using capital letters.
 If the directory exist, ignore the error.

 ```
 grid@dbstby ~]$ asmcmd
 ASMCMD> mkdir DATA/ORCL_NRT1D4/pdbseed
 ASMCMD> mkdir DATA/ORCL_NRT1D4/orclpdb
+ASMCMD> mkdir RECO/ORCL_NRT1D4/ONLINELOG
 ASMCMD> exit
 ```